 ERRATUM

 Mea culpa, the devil is in the orders of magnitude!
-While preparing a live report on this client casewe realized that there was an error in the calculation of the emailing carbon footprint of Mediapart.
+While preparing a live report on this client casewe realized that an error had crept into the calculation of the emailing carbon footprint of Mediapart.

 A stupid but nasty mistake !
 The format of the cells in our spreadsheet jumped: we had entered values like 76%, but it was 76 that was taken into account.
 You see this kind of silly mistake but it hurts because it changes drastically the final result.
 We go from 244 tons of CO2e to 10.5 tons of CO2e.
 Nasty mistake.